Caudipteryx: Skull

+Postcranial skeleton

 Its short tail was stiffened toward the tip, with few vertebrae, like in birds and other oviraptorosaurs.
 It has a primitive pelvis and shoulder, and primitive skull details in the quadratojugal, squamosal, quadrate, jugal, and mandibular fenestra (in the cheek, jaw, and jaw joint).
 It has a hand skeleton with a reduced third finger, like that of early birds and the oviraptorid Heyuannia.

 Caudipteryx had uncinate processes on the ribs, birdlike teeth, a first toe which may or may not be partially reversed and overall body proportions that are comparable to those of modern flightless birds.